Renewable energy: Definition

 Renewable energy is usually understood as energy harnessed from continuously occurring natural phenomena.
 The International Energy Agency defines it as "energy derived from natural processes that are replenished at a faster rate than they are consumed".
 Solar power, wind power, hydroelectricity, geothermal energy, and biomass are widely agreed to be the main types of renewable energy.
 Renewable energy often displaces conventional fuels in four areas: electricity generation, hot water/space heating, transportation, and rural (off-grid) energy services.

 Although almost all forms of renewable energy cause much fewer carbon emissions than fossil fuels, the term is not synonymous with low-carbon energy.
 Some non-renewable sources of energy, such as nuclear power,generate almost no emissions, while some renewable energy sources can be very carbon-intensive, such as the burning of biomass if it is not offset by planting new plants.
 Renewable energy is also distinct from sustainable energy, a more abstract concept that seeks to group energy sources based on their overall permanent impact on future generations of humans.
 For example, biomass is often associated with unsustainable deforestation.

 Role in addressing climate change

 As part of the global effort to limit climate change, most countries have committed to net zero greenhouse gas emissions.
 In practice, this means phasing out fossil fuels and replacing them with low-emissions energy sources.
 This much needed process, coined as "low-carbon substitutions" in contrast to other transition processes including energy additions, needs to be accelerated multiple times in order to successfully mitigate climate change.
 At the 2023 United Nations Climate Change Conference, around three-quarters of the world's countries set a goal of tripling renewable energy capacity by 2030.
-The European Union aims to generate 40% of its electricity from renewables by the same year.
+The European Union aimed in 2022 to generate 40% of its electricity from renewables by the same year, and by 2025, 47% of EU electricity generation was by renewables.